ryuuseijin/consistent-hashing/README.md

 # consistent-hashing

-A consistent hashing implementation using sorted-map as the core datastructure for amortized constant time lookups.
+A consistent hashing implementation using sorted-map as the core datastructure for logarithmic time lookups.

     [ryuuseijin/consistent-hashing "1.0.0"]